Region Area

 Directors of Hong Kong listed issuers should generally be aware of the statutory and regulatory obligations as well as their directors’ duties.
 However, in practice, there can be pitfalls such as the following misconceptions that may become apparent only when noncompliance with the regulatory requirements is discovered.

-1. Auditors already considered internal control issues as part of the annual audit, so separate internal control reviews are unnecessary.
 It is worth noting that the primary mandate of external auditors in an annual audit context is to scrutinize and verify the issuer’s financial accounts.
 Instead of placing excessive reliance on the lack of adverse findings on internal control issues in an annual audit context, Hong Kong listed issuers should regularly review the internal control system in place with a particular focus on compliance with the regulatory requirements in Hong Kong under the Listing Rules and SFO to ensure it remains effective and continues to serve its purpose, and such a review should be conducted at least annually.
 Continuous monitoring and assessment of the internal control system is essential for maintaining good corporate governance.

-2. It is sufficient for there to be a focus on corporate governance concerning the operational side of the business.
 Even where Hong Kong listed issuers maintain good corporate governance at the business operational level, it is not uncommon for the issuer’s group to lack established and maintained policies and procedures to ensure compliance with the Hong Kong Listing Rules.
 They may also lack internal controls for detecting red flags and other potential misconduct.
 It is also important to ensure that internal policies and systems are effectively implemented.

-3. No disciplinary action will be taken when there is no loss.
 A common misconception in a disciplinary context is that regulators would not take enforcement action against the issuer or its directors if investors suffered no loss.
 While investor loss is one of the key factors regulators consider when assessing the severity of the misconduct and the necessity to take disciplinary action, it is more of an aggravating factor than a mitigating factor.
 The absence of loss would generally be insufficient to exculpate the issuer or its directors of an identified breach or misconduct and avoid potential disciplinary actions and sanctions.

-4. INEDs should not bear responsibility for matters as they are not involved in the daily operation of the company.
 A frequently raised defense by INEDs in response to allegations of a failure to discharge their directors’ duties is that they were not involved in the daily operation of the company.
-It is the expectation of the regulators that INEDs must be proactive in raising inquiries regarding the business operations of the company and identifying potential red flags .
+It is the expectation of the regulators that INEDs must be proactive in raising inquiries regarding the business operations of the company and identifying potential red flags.
 Additionally, they are expected to regularly review the adequacy of the issuer’s internal controls and corporate governance framework to ensure they are sufficient for achieving regulatory compliance.

-5. Regulatory investigations are just routine procedures, and it is unnecessary to devote time and resources to resolving them.
 In general, a regulatory investigation may be triggered for a range of underlying reasons, and it may also be pursuant to a regulatory complaint, disclosures in the issuer’s announcements, or a whistleblower’s report.
 The securities regulators generally commence their inquiries pursuant to a suspicion of potential misconduct or noncompliance.
 It is paramount that the issuer and its board take inquiries and investigations seriously and cooperate with the regulators.
 Some common pitfalls for directors in a regulatory investigation context include underestimating the scale, scope, and impact of the investigation; failing to allocate sufficient workforce and resources to resolve the inquiries; and failing to engage and consult professional parties to manage and advise on the process at an early stage.

 5. Practical tips and insights

-A) Cooperation with regulators
+(a) Cooperation with regulators

-1. Providing true and complete information and documents.
+(i) Providing true and complete information and documents.
 This includes taking early and proactive steps to preserve evidence and providing full disclosure of the relevant information.

-2. Taking a proactive approach by devoting sufficient resources to investigating the matter and responding to the regulatory inquiries.
+(ii) Taking a proactive approach by devoting sufficient resources to investigating the matter and responding to the regulatory inquiries.
 This may involve engaging professional parties, such as legal advisers, forensic investigators, and internal control reviewers as necessary to assist with factfinding and responding to the regulators’ inquiries.

-3. Taking appropriate remedial measures.
+(iii) Taking appropriate remedial measures.
 If the issuer identifies any specific issues constituting internal control failures, it should consider implementing remedial measures to enhance its internal controls and procedures.
 The issuer should conduct an independent internal control review to identify possible internal control failures and the necessary remedial measures.

-4. Initiating settlement.
+(iv) Initiating settlement.
 If the parties intend to settle, they should approach the regulators as early as practicable.
 Some of the typical factors that ought to be considered include the strength of the regulator’s cases, the time and costs to be incurred in a prolonged regulatory investigation and potential legal proceedings, possible reputational damage to the company and individuals, and possible penalties to be levied.

-B) Secrecy obligations, document preservation, recordkeeping, and legal professional privilege
+(b) Secrecy obligations, document preservation, recordkeeping, and legal professional privilege

-1. Secrecy obligations.
+(i) Secrecy obligations.
 Under the SFO, it is a criminal offense for any person to disclose information related to the SFC and HKEX investigations to any other person, save where the disclosure falls under the limited exceptions.
 Where there is a need for other third parties (e.g. insurers) to know any information in relation to the regulatory investigations, the issuer should seek prior written consent from the regulators for onward disclosure.

-2. Document preservation.
+(ii) Document preservation.
 In a regulatory investigation context, it is strongly advisable for the issuer and its directors to take steps to preserve all documents and information potentially relevant to matter being investigated, including electronic records and hard copies.
 Any intentional destruction of any documents may constitute a criminal offense under Hong Kong law.

-3. Recordkeeping.
+(iii) Recordkeeping.
 Good recordkeeping practices play an important role in ensuring that the issuer is able to adduce contemporaneous evidence in support of its compliance with the regulatory requirements.

-4. Legal professional privilege.
+(iv) Legal professional privilege.
 An issuer is not obliged to produce privileged documents to the regulators unless the issuer decides that it is appropriate to waive privilege on a limited basis to facilitate the investigation.
-Issuers are recommended to seek legal advice to determine whether the relevant materials are covered by legal professional
+Issuers are recommended to seek legal advice to determine whether the relevant materials are covered by legal professional privilege.

-C) Managing SFC interviews
+(c) Managing SFC interviews

-1. Considerations for attending an interview with the SFC.
+(i) Considerations for attending an interview with the SFC.
 In an investigation conducted by the SFC, it is common for the SFC to invite directors and senior managers to attend formal interviews.
 Some of the relevant considerations include the importance of maintaining statutory secrecy obligations in relation to the interview and the individual’s right to claim self-incrimination privilege while still needing to answer all questions posed by the SFC.

-2. Preparation for an interview with the SFC.
+(ii) Preparation for an interview with the SFC.
 Prior to the interview, it is recommended for the interviewee to thoroughly review all the previous written submissions provided to the SFC and consult with legal counsel to ascertain the issues that may be addressed in the course of the interview.
 As there is no right to remain silence, if a response is potentially self-incriminating, the interviewee should make a claim to assert privilege against self-incrimination as provided for under the SFO before responding to the questions.
 The interviewee should answer the questions truthfully and concisely, and avoid addressing irrelevant matters that go beyond the scope of the interview.

 Authors: Stephanie Chan, Adrian Tang and Celia Chong (Sidley Austin)